-You know that in chess, the Knight moves in 'L' shape (two squares vertically and one square horizontally or vice - versa) see figure.
+You know that in chess, the Knight moves in 'L' shape or two and a half steps (see figure).

 It can jump over other pieces too.
 A Bishop moves diagonally, as many steps as are free in front of it.

 Find out how other pieces move.
-Also locate Knight, Bishop and other pieces on the board and see how they move.
+Also locate 7 Knight, Bishop and other pieces on the board and see 6 how they move.
+5

-Consider the position of Knight at (0, 0).
-It can move in 4 directions as shown by dotted lines in the figure.
-Suppose, it is at B then its position will be expressed as 2 f 6.
-Find the coordinates of its position after the various 1 moves shown in the figure.
+Consider that the Knight is at the origin (0, 0).
+It can 4 move in 4 directions as shown by dotted lines in the figure.
+3 Find the coordinates of its position after the various moves 2 shown in the figure.
+1